RiceC-at-MasonHS/recommended-content-list/apps-script/README_APPS_SCRIPT.md

    id, timestamp, title, text, url, tags, thread, senderEmail, status, rawPayload
 2. Open the Script editor (Extensions → Apps Script) and paste `Code.gs` from this repo.
 3. In the script, set `SHEET_ID` to your Sheet ID or set a script property (Project Settings → Script properties).
 4. Replace `TEACHER_EMAIL` in the code with your teacher email.
+This deployment only allows that email to post.

 Deployment (domain-auth option)
 1. Click **Deploy → New deployment**.